KLRC: History

 On October 1, 1983, KLRC signed on the air.
 It was a 115 watt station at 90.3 MHz, serving only the John Brown University (JBU) campus and surrounding community.
 The station was housed in the "Cathedral of the Ozarks" on the JBU campus and carried Christian radio and classical music programs.
 Its primary purpose was to serve as a training ground for JBU broadcasting students.

 In the fall of 1988, the Federal Communications Commission (FCC) approved an increase to 3,100 watts effective radiated power.
 The FCC also changed the frequency of KLRC from 90.3 to 101.1 MHz.

 KLRC continued to see steady growth through the early 1990s.
 The number of listeners increased, and the donations received during each on-air fundraiser grew as well.
 In January 1996, KLRC began broadcasting 24 hours a day.
 In 2000, the 60-year-old tower from which KLRC had been broadcasting was brought down as the station began broadcasting from a new tower and transmitter.
 And, in September of that year, KLRC debuted worldwide with its live internet stream.

 In 2002, KLRC moved out of the Learning Resource Center and into its own building on the west end of the John Brown University campus, giving the station more room to expand.
 By July 2005, KLRC was broadcasting 23 hours of locally generated music programming each weekday.
 The station also added a new "Family Hour" each weeknight, comprising two family-oriented talk shows.
 The studios were moved again in the summer of 2011, this time to a building located off-campus in downtown Siloam Springs.

 The station went from one full-time employee in 1996 to ten full-time and several part-time staff as of 2019.

 In February 2013, KLRC launched a new 100,000 watt signal on 90.9 MHz.
 The tower is located in Dripping Springs, Oklahoma, and the station is licensed to Tahlequah, Oklahoma.
 The station in Siloam Springs on the 101.1 FM frequency changed its call sign to KLAB.
-The two stations simulcast the same programming, with additional FM translators added in three communities in Northeast Arkansas.
+The two stations simulcast the same programming, with additional FM translators added in three communities in Northwest Arkansas.

 On-air staff

-Mark Michaels and Keri Lynn are the station's morning hosts.
-Ansen Bayer and Kara Culver are heard in the afternoon.
-Isaac Weaver is the midday host, and Sean Sawatzky is heard in the evening.
+Mark Michaels and Becky David are the station's morning hosts.
+Kara Culver and Robert Forbes are heard in the afternoon.
+Andrea Barnett is the midday host.
+A syndicated show, "Keep the Faith" with Penny, is heard in the evening.
 Several part-time staff and John Brown University broadcasting students fill the remaining on-air roles.

 Awards

-KLRC has been named the Christian Music Broadcasters (CMB) "Small Market Radio Station of the Year" six times: in 2000, 2001, 2002, 2006, 2008, and 2016.
+KLRC has been named the Christian Music Broadcasters (CMB) "Small Market Radio Station of the Year" six times (2000, 2001, 2002, 2006, 2008, and 2016), and "Medium Market Radio Station of the Year" twice (2019 and 2023).
 The National Association of Broadcasters (NAB) named KLRC the Marconi Award winner for Religious Station of the Year in 2013.